Samson Kasumba

-Samson Kasumba is a Ugandan pastor, news anchor and show host.
+Samson Kasumba (born 1974) is a Ugandan pastor, news anchor and show host.
 He works with NBS Television.

 Early life and education

-Kasumba studied at Kireka SDA Primary School before being transferred and completing his primary education from Nakasero Primary School.
+Kasumba was born in 1974 to Fenekansi Kasumba Muwanga and Justine Nabacwa Kasumba Muwanga.
+He attended Clock tower nursery school, Police nursery school in Nsambya barracks, and Jack and Jill nursery school for his nursery education.
+He then went to Kireka SDA Primary School before being transferred and completing his primary education from Nakasero Primary School.
 He moved to Kyambogo College School for his Uganda Certificate of Education, then went on to Kololo High School for his Uganda Advanced Certificate of Education.
-He later enrolled for a diploma in commercial industrial art and design at Nkumba University.
-He later returned to the same university for his degree.

-Shortly before completing that degree, he abandoned commercial industrial art to pursue a bachelor's degree in theology at Bugema University, intending to study God and his denomination, as well as pursue divine calling pastoring congregations.
+He then enrolled for a diploma in commercial industrial fine art and design at Nkumba University.
+He later returned to the same university for his degree which he abandoned to pursue a bachelor's degree in theology at Bugema University.
 However, while at Bugema the DVC academics at the university identified his abilities and keen interest in Biblical languages (Greek and Hebrew), forcing him to change his course from pastoring churches, opening him to a new path in academia.
 This is how he was linked to an African Students' Scholarship fund to pursue a master's degree at University of Wales Lampeter.
 His supervisor for the master's degree thesis pressed Kasumba to continue into a PhD; however, he was thwarted by finances.
 He was forced to return to the country to lecture theology at Bugema University.
 He was later stopped after he was defrocked due to his views that were divergent from those of his Seventh Day Adventist faith.